quaspas/punchcard/README.md

     > python bluechip.py

-This will log 7.5 hours for today.
+This will log 7.5 hours for today and print your timesheet.

     > python bluechip.py -d1 -o1

-This will log 8.5 hours in bluechip for yesterday.
+This will log 8.5 hours in bluechip for yesterday and print today's timesheet.

+    > python bluechip.py -a

+This will log 7.5 hours for all the users in `username_password` and print their time sheets.